duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 ## Replace

-You can set a card aside face down to draw another card from your deck.
+You can set a card from your Action Bar aside face down to draw another card from your deck.
 Is it the same card?
 Put that aside too and draw another.
 Repeat this until you no longer draw the same card.
+Then shuffle all cards put aside into the deck.

 ## Mulligan

 You select any number of cards from your Action Bar and replace them.
-A mulligan doesn't count as a replace, so Player 1 can still replace a card in his/her turn.
+A mulligan doesn't count as a replace, so Player 1 can still Replace a card in his/her turn.

 ## Movement